Varun-AI-dev/Scale_ai_quality_check/README.md

 Additional Checks:

 Look for bounding boxes that are too close to the edge of the image or overlap other boxes significantly, which may indicate errors.

 Severity Levels:

 Create different severity levels for issues: "warning" for minor problems, and "error" for serious ones.
 This makes it easier to prioritize fixes.

 Run on the Cloud:

 Set up the script to run on cloud servers so it can handle large datasets (like 250,000 images) more efficiently.

+Pre-trained ML model:
+We can set up comparison constraint using pre-trained Ml models to get better annotation score.

 Color Analysis with OpenCV:

 Use OpenCV to analyze colors inside each bounding box.
 For example, check if boxes labeled as "Red Traffic Light" actually contain mostly red pixels.